WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

   </tbody>
 </table>

-Host Conroy Chino (Acoma Pueblo) and two panels of guests look behind the closed doors of institutions where a form of racism persists in *Erase the Hate*, "Forum 2002 (Institutional Racism)".
+Host Conroy Chino (Acoma Pueblo) and two panels of guests look behind the closed doors of institutions where a form of racism persists in *Erase the Hate*, "Forum 2002 (Institutional Racism)."
 It’s racism that is not always obvious, visible, or identifiable, but institutional racism is just as detrimental as any other form of discrimination.

 **[*Aggie Almanac*, "Big Read and Racism in the U.S."](/catalog/cpb-aacip-5a96ce83f9d) (KRWG, Las Cruces, NM, January 19, 2007)**

-In *Aggie Almanac*, "Big Read and Racism in the U.S.", Gary Worth sits down with anti-racist author Tim Wise to talk about his involvement in N.M.
+In *Aggie Almanac*, "Big Read and Racism in the U.S.," Gary Worth sits down with anti-racist author Tim Wise to talk about his involvement in N.M.
 State University’s Diversity Speaker Series.

 **[*Erase the Hate*, "Special Forum 2001"](/catalog/cpb-aacip-3a5725fb037) (KNME-TV, Albuquerque, NM, October 10, 2001)**
-In *Erase the Hate*, "Special Forum 2001", a panel of community leaders discuss hate crimes and racial profiling cropping up in New Mexico as a result of the national tragedy of 9/11.
+In *Erase the Hate*, "Special Forum 2001," a panel of community leaders discuss hate crimes and racial profiling cropping up in New Mexico as a result of the national tragedy of 9/11.

 **[*New Mexico in Focus*, "Race in New Mexico"](/catalog/cpb-aacip-191-19f4qtpk) (New Mexico PBS, Albuquerque, NM)**